 Dog Off Leash Areas

-Surrey offers a number of dog-off-leash areas across the city for dogs and their owners to explore.
+Surrey has a number of parks that offers designated dog-off-leash areas for dogs and their owners to explore.
 It is important to remember that dogs are only allowed off-leash in these designated areas.
-In all other parks, dogs must be kept on a leash at all times.
+Everywhere else dogs must be kept on a leash at all times.
+Dogs are not allowed on beaches between May 15 and September 15 of each year.
+The exception to this is the off-leash area at Blackie Spit at Crescent Beach.

 Review the Surrey Dog Off-Leash Area Strategy to learn about future dog off-leash areas in the City, and about how we plan, design and operate these unique parks.